 If you’re in the middle of a dental emergency right now, Drs.
-D’Amico and Mauck want you to know that they can help.
+Mauck and Ricci want you to know that they can help.
 Call our Aurora dental office now with your concerns or questions.
 We would be happy to advise you on what your next step should be.

 Drs.
-D’Amico and Mauck can handle many dental emergencies at their Aurora office, but in some cases, a visit to your local emergency room may be more advisable.
+Mauck and Ricci can handle many dental emergencies at their Aurora office, but in some cases, a visit to your local emergency room may be more advisable.
 Below are some of the more common dental emergencies that patients face, and tips on what to do in each case.

 The cost of emergency dentistry in Aurora varies from case to case.
 The price of your treatment will depend on the severity of your condition, the extent of your insurance coverage, and other factors.
 When you come in for your appointment, our team will provide you with a candid price estimate and help you explore all of your payment options.

 Since every dental emergency is unique, you’ll have to visit us for an exam before we can talk about the cost of your treatment.
 The exam itself is relatively inexpensive, and it will allow us to design a custom plan to get your oral health back on track.

 Some of the treatments that we often use to address dental emergencies include root canal therapy, extractions, crowns, and prescription medications.
 Each of these comes with its own unique cost.
 If you are sedated during your procedure, that will add to the total price of your appointment.

 Dental insurance usually offers coverage for emergency exams, and it covers many of the treatments that are commonly used to treat severe dental problems.
 In most cases, patients can expect their policy to cover 50 – 80% of the price of their treatment, up to the amount of their plan’s annual maximum.
 Our team can help you verify whether your insurance applies to a specific procedure and file claims on your behalf.